Who are the men that pick for scraps amongst the ruins of the end of history?

 You can see why they were not sure about that.

-And of course he hates Sadiq Khan and he even goes as far as to say we need a native Brit such as myself taking care of and protecting our historic capital city.
+And he even goes as far as saying we need a native Brit such as myself looking after and protecting our historic capital city.

 No.

-And what's more, all of the great landmarks that London is associated with, you know, whether it's Parliament or the British Museum or, you know, whatever, Tower Bridge, all of these things now, you don't walk around them, you know, the people of London, because they are just not British.
+And what's more, all of the great landmarks that London is associated with, whether it's Parliament or the British Museum or, you know, whatever, Tower Bridge, all of these things now, you don't walk around them, you know, the people of London because they are just not British.

-They don't, they're not walking around and seeing their own inheritance reflected.
+They don't, they're not walking around and seeing their own inheritance reflected back at them.

-At most, it's simply, it's like an interactive museum, right?
+At most, they're simply, it's like an interactive museum, right?

-But also there's a side of there's a dimension of symbolism.
+But also there's a side of there is a dimension of symbolism.

 Your capital needs to have a particular kind of character.